-Attendance and participation in ceremonies listed on the FSOP Academic Calendar are required.
+Attendance and participation in ceremonies listed on the FSOP Academic Calendar is required.
 Excused absences are only granted by the FSOP Dean.
-Failure to attend ceremonies will result in disciplinary action up to and including a one-semester delay in graduation.
+Unexcused failure to attend ceremonies will result in disciplinary action up to and including a one-semester delay in graduation.